Today we’re tackling wedding etiquette regarding whether you need to put a return address on save the dates. Ann writes…

 Anyways, thanks for writing, Ann!
 I hope we helped you (and anyone else reading this).

-Do you have a wedding advice question you need answered?
+Do you have a wedding advice question you need to be answered?
 We’d love to hear from you: send it in here!